 4. SAMPLE THE LOCAL SPIRITS.
 Get a taste of local flavor at Hawk Knob Hard Cinder & Mead.
 Sample apple, elderberry and juniper ciders, and give your favorites as unique gifts.
 Stop in the Smooth Ambler distillery for a grain to glass tour, or try out the newest IPAs and sours at Greenbrier Valley Brewing Company… to be unveiled December 18th, just in time for holiday festivities!

-DISCOVER THE SNOW CHANDELIER.
+5. DISCOVER THE SNOWY CHANDELIER.
 You can find this natural wonder at Lost World Caverns along with many other impressive underground formations on the 45-minute self-guided tour.
 Not to be missed—the aforementioned 30-ton, compound stalactite, an impressive column of sparkling white calcite and a 28-foot stalagmite aptly named the War Club.
 And don’t forget, it’s a comfortable 52 degrees in the cave year-round!

 6. GET OUTSIDE.
 No matter what the temperature, a brisk walk (or casual cruise) on the Greenbrier River Trail is sure to clean out any lingering cobwebs.

 7. SHOP SMALL.
 Set your speed to ‘local’ and avoid the big-box rush.
 In the Greenbrier Valley, independent shops filled with antiques and one-of-kind keepsakes to the latest fashions and handmade treasures make it easy to find the right gifts without the holiday hustle.